testillano/h2agent/README.md

 To stop the process you can send UDP message 'EOF'.
 To print accumulated statistics you can send UDP message 'STATS' or stop/interrupt the process.

+[--name <name>]
+  Application name.
+It maybe used to prefix metrics families, so consider the use of compatible names in case that prometheus is not disabled.
+Defaults to 'udp-server-h2client'.

 -k|--udp-socket-path <value>
   UDP unix socket path.